ppzzmm/technical-challenge/backend/README.md

 start                          Start application.
 test                           Run test.
 ```
-## Documentación
+## Documentation
-In this route you can get the json to import in postman teh documentation of the services:
+In this route you can get the json to import in postman the documentation:
 ```bash
 /spec/docs/homie_challenge.postman_collection.json
 ```